nozhanb/landCoverClassification/README.md

 ## 5. Running the Model

 Once you have downloaded/cloned the repository, use the ___Dockerfile___ to create docker image and then the docker container and make sure the container is running (see 4 for more details).
-Next, just type in the browser "0.0.0.3000".
+Next, type in the browser "0.0.0.3000".
 This will connect you to the container.
-Then the an html page will pop up and asks you to upload your images.
+Then an ___html___ page will pop up and asks you to upload your images.
 Up load your images and click on ___upload___ button.
-Note that  Once uploaded the images will be sent to the container where our classificaton model is running.
-After a few minutes (depending on how big your image is) you will receive a message stating "Processing done!".
+After a few minutes (depending on how big your input imagea are) you will receive a message stating "Processing done!".
 This means the classification is over.
-The user needs to remember that the image should be transfered from the container to local machine as this process will not happen automatically.
-This can be done by [SCP](https://docs.docker.com/v17.12/machine/reference/scp/) command (see the command below).
+The user should note that the image needs to be transfered from the container to local machine as this process will not happen automatically.
+This can be done by [SCP](https://docs.docker.com/v17.12/machine/reference/scp/) command (see an example below).

 > docker_container_id scp path_to_image_in_docker_container path_to_desired_location_on_local_machine